What is the ITA?

 What type of events does the ITA administer?

-One of the most visible programs administered by the ITA is the USTA/ITA Regional Championships.
+One of the most visible programs administered by the ITA is the ITA Regional Championships Presented by Oracle.
 Close to 8,000 men's and women's collegiate tennis players participate each year in over 80 regional events (24 for Division I and approx. 60 for small colleges), which are hosted across the country throughout September and October.
 The singles champion (and finalist in Division I) and doubles champions from each regional event automatically qualify for either the USTA/ITA National Small College Championships (in late October) or the USTA/ITA National Indoor Intercollegiate Championships (in November).